shawngraham/5706-source/content/docs/syllabus/notetaking.md

 Then download and unzip my [Student Starter Vault](https://github.com/shawngraham/obsidian-student-starter-vault).
 A 'vault' is just a folder where your notes are found.

-Open Obsidian, then find and select the 'Student Starter Vault' to open.
+Open Obsidian, and explore the default 'help' vault.
+An important thing to know: the notes are all written in markdown, but somethings you have to hit the note 'preview' button to see what's going on.
+Hit the note's 'pencil' icon to get back to editing.
+The 'help' vault will give you a sense of how Obsidian works.
+When you're familiar with the interface, click the vault icon to open a new vault; find and selec the 'Student Starter Vault'.

 When the warning popup about community plugins & safe mode appears, turn safe mode OFF.